Last Updated: January 31, 2022

 4. Diaper Pail vs Trash Can: Diaper Pail Alternatives

 The main difference between a diaper pail and a regular garbage can, is that the diaper pail has a layer that locks away the odor.
 However, depending on your smelling sensitivities, you will still smell diapers or the odor masking smell that most diaper pails use!
 Diaper pails are in the $40-80 price range.
-You’re buying a hunk of plastic (or metal) that is only going to be used for about a year or two.
+You’re buying a hunk of plastic (or metal) that is only going to be used for about a year or two, so a diaper pail makes our list of what not to put on your baby registry.

 Plus, you usually have to buy special diaper garbage bags, use smelly arm & hammer refill things, and anyway you do it, it’s going to smell like S#!t in whatever room you put it!
 Or you can buy a modern looking simplehuman 1.5 gallon step trash can with lid and liner bin to use as your diaper pail!
 If you think about the average of 10 diapers per day… You’re going to be emptying your smelly diaper garbage frequently anyway in the first year.
 So you may as well have a small and usable can!